Opportunities for Assistantships and Internships

 “Acceptance of an offer of financial support (such as a graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and graduate school expect to honor.
 In that context, the conditions affecting such offers and their acceptance must be defined carefully and understood by all parties.”

-Priority Deadline for the next academic year: February 15.
-Submit application to Nicole-Brown@utc.edu
+Priority deadline for the next academic year: Feb.
+15. Submit application to Charlene-Ragland@utc.edu

-Degree-seeking first generation graduate students enrolling for the first time in graduate school are eligible to apply for the opportunity assistantships.
-Recipients will work with their assigned mentor twenty hours per week for a full-time assistantship.
+Degree-seeking, first generation graduate students enrolling for the first time in graduate school are eligible to apply for the opportunity assistantships.
+Recipients will work with their assigned mentor 20 hours each week for a full-time assistantship.

 This is not an inclusive list of positions available.
-Please complete a graduate assistantship application and submit it to the appropriate department.
+Complete a graduate assistantship application and submit it to the appropriate department.